 David Teague is an Emmy-winning documentary film editor and writer.

 His work includes the Oscar-nominated and Emmy-winning Life, Animated, the Oscar-nominated and Emmy-winning Cutie and the Boxer, the Independent Spirit Award-nominated The Departure, the Emmy-nominated and Sundance-winning E-TEAM, and the Oscar-winning Freeheld.
-Other work includes two Oscar-nominated shorts (Mondays at Racine, Sun Come Up), Independent Spirit Award-nominated The Cage Fighter, the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street primetime special “Growing Hope Against Hunger”.
+Other work includes two Oscar-nominated shorts (Mondays at Racine, Sun Come Up), Independent Spirit Award-nominated The Cage Fighter, the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street prime time special “Growing Hope Against Hunger”.
+He was the consulting editor on Knock Down the House, winner of the Sundance 2019 Audience Award and Festival Favorite Award.

-David has been an editing mentor with the IFP Documentary Labs, the Karen Schmeer Film Editing Fellowship, the Tribeca Film Institute Doc Program, and the Sundance Institute CNEX Documentary Lab in China.
+David has been an editing mentor with the IFP Documentary Labs, the Karen Schmeer Film Editing Fellowship, the Tribeca Film Institute Doc Program, the Catapult & T/F Rough Cut Retreat, and the Sundance Institute CNEX Documentary Lab in China.
 He has served on the jury at Full Frame and taught editing or guest lectured at Columbia University, the New School, DCTV, Union Docs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University.
 He is the author of three best-selling guides to film editing with Final Cut Pro and Final Cut Express.

 In 2009, David directed and edited the award-winning documentary Intifada NYC about a controversial Arabic language public school.
 His documentary directing work also includes Our House, co-directed with Greg King, which premiered at Hot Docs 2010.
 In the mid-2000s, David shot and edited many music videos with Flip Productions for artists such as David Bowie, Laurie Anderson, and Dolly Parton.
 He also produced, shot, and edited numerous videos for Broadway theater productions including The Producers, Sweeney Todd, and Chicago.
-David has worked extensively with Super-8 film and directed the Super-8 feature film Love Suicides in 2007.
-For ten years, David ran Flicker NYC, a Super-8 film festival that held over twenty-five events and screened hundreds of new films.
+David has worked extensively with Super-8 film and for ten years he ran Flicker NYC, a Super-8 film festival that held over twenty-five events and screened hundreds of new films.

 David lives in Brooklyn, NY.